StefanRoets06/StefanRoets06/README.md

 ## 🌱 Currently Working On

-I'm currently developing an exciting indie game project (details kept a little secret for now 😉)!
+I'm currently developing an exciting indie game project (details kept a little secret for now)!
 Follow me to see my progress.

 ## 🔭 Learning & Goals